-Let's go ahead and say it; flat tires stink.
+Let's go ahead and say it: flat tires stink.
 But if you routinely drive a car, you're bound to need flat tire assistance at least once in your lifetime.
-The key to getting through the inconvenience in the least amount of time and with the least amount of trouble is to have a plan ahead of time as to what you'll do when your tire blows out.
+The key to getting through the inconvenience, in the least amount of time and with the least amount of trouble, is to have a plan for when your tire blows out.

 Will you replace your own flat tire or do you want someone to do it for you?
 If you plan to change the tire yourself, be sure you keep the proper tools in your car at all times.
 The Minnesota Department of Motor Vehicles recommends, "Besides the crucial jack, wrench, and spare tire, you might also want to consider placing these tools in your trunk to make a tire change much easier and more comfortable: